lsandini/cgmsim-www/docs/app/advanced.md

 ## Temporary Basal Insulin

-Advanced mode also allows users to set temporary basal rates for a specified duration.
-This feature is invaluable for managing situations such as exercise, illness, or other events that temporarily alter insulin needs, providing an extra layer of adaptability and safety.
+Advanced mode also allows the use of the **temporary basal** (temp basal) feature, which lets users temporarily adjust the basal insulin delivery rate for a defined period.
+This option is especially useful during physical activity, illness, or other situations that require a temporary change in insulin needs.

 ![Temporary basal](../img/basal_pump_temp.png)